ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 **Rainbow Network:** as described in [this paper](http://research.paradigm.xyz/RainbowNetwork.pdf)

+**Rollups**: They involve rolling up collections of transactions.
+Only concerns posting the data on-chain, not verification.

+Then there are two options.

+- **Optimistic Rollups:** compute the transactions on a parallel compatible chain that communicates with the main chain.
+The model is optimistic because it relies on the *Fraud-Proof principle*, where the aggregators are not actively verifying layer two.
+Still, they interfere in the event of a fraud dispute.
+Disputes in optimistic rollups when computations are done only on data which validity is disputed
-**ZK-Rollups:** utilize [zkSNARKs](https://blog.ethereum.org/2016/12/05/zksnarks-in-a-nutshell/) (zero-knowledge succinct non-interactive arguments of knowledge), they can decrease network load by taking hundreds of transfers off-chain and combining or "rolling" them up into a single transaction.
+- ZK-Rollups utilize [zkSNARKs](https://blog.ethereum.org/2016/12/05/zksnarks-in-a-nutshell/) (zero-knowledge succinct non-interactive arguments of knowledge), they can decrease network load by taking hundreds of transfers off-chain and combining or "rolling" them up into a single transaction.
 The security of the transactions relies directly on the main chain secured by adding mathematical proofs to validate transactions.
 However, it is relatively harder than hybrid approaches to implement all the functionalities of the mainnet with full security.
 Various projects are attempting to implement zkSNARKs.

-**Optimistic Rollups:** compute the transactions on a parallel EVM compatible chain called Optimistic Virtual Machine (OVM) that communicates with the main chain.
-The model is optimistic because it relies on the *Fraud-Proof principle*, where the aggregators are not actively verifying layer two.
-Still, they interfere in the event of a fraud dispute.
+The way optimistic rollups and ZK Rollups interact with smart contracts is another distinction.
+Optimistic rollups can run smart contracts on the main blockchain directly.
+On the other side, ZK Rollups are unable to execute smart contracts on the main chain.
+Zk rollups have a lot of issues in practice, and likely pairing friendly curves support in the core protocol would be required

 **Zero-Knowledge Contingent Payments:** It's possible to make payments that are released if and only if the payee discloses some knowledge (in a trustless manner where neither the payer nor payee can cheat).
 This is achieved using the combination of a `hash-locked transaction` and an external protocol to ensure the correct data is revealed in the hash lock release.